Ananya Birla: I practise mindfulness before stepping on stage each time

 Well, even Sherlyn Chopra has a DVD to her credit which is a mix of weight training, gymming, yoga, functional training and martial arts.

-Riya Sen is now a certified yoga teacher and trainer.
-The sex siren says yoga transformed her life and gave her inner peace and is keen on extolling the virtues of yoga than acting.
+Riya Sen is a certified yoga teacher and trainer.
+The sultry actress says yoga transformed her life and gave her inner peace and is keen on extolling the virtues of yoga than acting.
 She has been posting a lot of pictures and videos on her Instagram page, with an intent to inspire more and more people to practise yoga.

 Kangana Ranaut swears by yoga and it has changed her life.
 In an interview to Vogue magazine, Kangana said, "Yoga is a gift and I actually think that I have survived due to it.
 Through meditation, pranayama and yoga postures, I could vent out a lot of restless energy.
 It brought a lot of spiritual and physical balance in me and I think it helped me gain qualities like perseverance and patience or controlling my impulses.
 I think I lasted and survived and could achieve all I have because of yoga."